bastiaanb/community-plugins/deployit-udm-plugins/utility-plugins/deployable-mapping-verifier-plugin/README.md

 # Usage

-This plugin adds the optional property `mustBeMapped` to `udm.BaseDeployable`.
+This plugin adds the optional property `requiredInstancesPerEnviroment` to `udm.BaseDeployable`.
 This is an enum that specifies how many Deployeds a valid deployment should map from this Deployable.
 It can have the following values:

-* NEVER. #deployeds == 0, i.e. this Deployable should not be deployed (in this Enviroment).
+* EXACTLY_ZERO. #deployeds == 0, i.e. this Deployable should not be deployed (in this Enviroment).
 Mostly useful when preventing deployment to a particular Environment.
-* OPTIONALLY. #deployeds >= 0, this Deployable may be deployed but does not have to be.
+* ANY. #deployeds >= 0, this Deployable may be deployed but does not have to be.
-* AT_LEAST_ONCE. #deployeds >= 1, this Deployable must be deployed.
+* AT_LEAST_ONE. #deployeds >= 1, this Deployable must be deployed.
-* EXACTLY_ONCE. #deployeds == 1, this Deployable must de deployed to one Container.
+* EXACTLY_ONE. #deployeds == 1, this Deployable must de deployed to one Container.
-* MORE_THAN_ONCE. #deployeds > 1, this Deployable must be deployed to more than one Container.
+* MORE_THAN_ONE. #deployeds > 1, this Deployable must be deployed to more than one Container.

-The default value for this property is `AT_LEAST_ONCE`, indicating that typically Deployables must be part of the deployment.
+The default value for this property is `AT_LEAST_ONE`, indicating that typically Deployables must be part of the deployment.
 This can be overridden in `deployit-defaults.properties` of course.

-The plugin also adds an optional property `mustBeMappedEnforcementLevel` to `udm.Environment`.
-This specifies how strict the enforcement of the `mustBeMapped` checking should be.
+The plugin also adds an optional property `requiredInstancesEnforcementLevel` to `udm.Environment`.
+This specifies the strictness of enforcement of the `requiredInstancesPerEnviroment` requirements.
 It can have the following values:

 * NONE.
-Skip `mustBeMapped` checking completely.
+Skip `requiredInstancesPerEnviroment` checking completely.
-* AT_LEAST_ONCE.
-Enforce `mustBeMapped` checking, but treat MORE_THAN_ONCE as AT_LEAST_ONCE.
+* AT_LEAST_ONE.
+Enforce `requiredInstancesPerEnviroment` checking, but treat MORE_THAN_ONE as AT_LEAST_ONE.
 This enables scenarios where redundant deployment is mandatory for the production environment but deployemnt to a single server is sufficient for test environments.
-* MORE_THAN_ONCE.
-Enforce full `mustBeMapped` checking.
+* FULL.
+Enforce full `requiredInstancesPerEnviroment` checking.

 The default value for this property is `NONE`.
-This enables a gradual transition to enforcement once all applications for an environment have correct `mustBeMapped` configurations.
+This enables a gradual transition to enforcement once all applications for an environment have correct `requiredInstancesPerEnviroment` configurations.